 Wheat Berry Salad with Fresh Cranberries and Orange Maple Dressing

-Add the wheat berries, green onion and kale to the bowl.
-Toss all ingredients to combine.
+- Add the wheat berries, green onion and kale to the bowl.
+Toss the ingredients to combine.

-In a small bowl whisk together the orange juice, syrup, olive oil, vinegar, salt and pepper.
+- In a small bowl, whisk together the orange juice, maple syrup, olive oil, cider vinegar, salt and pepper.
 Pour dressing over the wheat berry salad.
 Toss to coat.
 Serve at room temperature or cold.
-Serves 4-6.